Welcome to the UC Learning Center support site!

 - Plug-Ins, Extensions, or Toolbars: If you have installed any add-ons, plug-ins, or toolbars in your browser, especially those designed to protect privacy, these may interfere with the system's ability to record your progress and/or eCourse functionality.
 You may want to disable them while attempting to complete online courses or use a browser without such.

-In general, the UC Learning Center supports the current version and the two previous versions of the browsers listed below on systems (desktops, laptops, or tablets) running the following as listed below.
+In general, the UC Learning Center supports the CURRENT and the previous TWO versions of the browsers listed below.